-Neither Lakeland College, nor any of its officers, employees, or agents will enter into any revenue-sharing arrangements with any lender.
+Neither Lakeland University, nor any of its officers, employees, or agents will enter into any revenue-sharing arrangements with any lender.
 A lender as defined by the Higher Education Opportunity Act of 2008, amending the Higher Education Act of 1965, Pub.
 L. #110-315 (2008), (HEOA) as any arrangement between a school and a lender that results in the lender paying a fee or other benefits, including a share of the profits, to the school, its officers, employees or agents, as a result of the school recommending the lender to its students or families of those students.

 Ban on gifts

-No officer or employee of Lakeland College's Office of Financial Aid or any employee or agent who has responsibilities with respect to educational loans shall solicit or accept any gift from any lender, guaranty agency or loan servicer.
+No officer or employee of Lakeland University's Office of Financial Aid or any employee or agent who has responsibilities with respect to educational loans shall solicit or accept any gift from any lender, guaranty agency or loan servicer.
 This is not limited just to those providers of Title IV loans.
 HEOA does provide for some exceptions related to specific types of activities or literature.
 This includes:

 - Brochures or training material related to default aversion or financial literacy.

 - Food, training or informational materials as part of training as long as that training contributes to the professional development of those individuals attending the training.

 - Favorable terms and benefits to the student employed by the institution as long as those same terms are provided to all students at the institution.

 - Entrance and exit counseling as long as the institution's staff are in control and they do not promote the services of a specific lender.